julian-klode/lingolang/docs/evaluation.md

 ensuring that $A \cap B = B \cap A$ without twice the number of tests.

 ### Testing the interpreter package
-The interpreter contains the store and abstract interpreter described in the section entitled _[Static analysis of Go programs](#static-analysis-of-go-programs)_.
+The interpreter contains the store and abstract interpreter described in the section entitled _[Static analysis of Go programs](#static-analysis-of-go-programs)_, coverage is about 95%.

 #### Testing the store
 The store really was some special thing to test.
 No table driven tests were used here, but rather some testing functions were written.
 The reason is simple: While